 …there existed in nature — and was thus available to all rational beings, independently of their beliefs or the cultures to which they belonged — a set of rules by which all human conduct was ultimately judged.2

-Natural law had been discussed by Plato and Aristotle, but its elaboration was the work of the European scholastics, who argued that it was the source of our understanding of what was just and what was unjust.
-It was innate in all human beings.
-Natural law itself gave humans a basic moral code, and when coupled with human reasoning, a comprehensive moral code could be deduced from it.
-This code would be the same everywhere, so all humans constituted a single community.
+The idea of natural law had been put forward by Plato and Aristotle, but its elaboration was the work of the scholastics, who argued that natural law was the source of our understanding of what was just and what was unjust.
+They claimed that natural law was innate in all human beings.
+It gave humans a basic moral code, and when coupled with human reasoning, it gave rise to a comprehensive moral code.
+All humans would be led to the same moral code, so all humans constituted a single community.

 The laws of conscience which we say are born of nature, are born of custom.
 Since man inwardly venerates the opinions and the manners approved and received about him, he cannot without remorse free himself from them, nor apply himself to them without self-approbation.4

-Thomas Hobbes and Hugo Grotius offered a starkly different view of human nature.
+Thomas Hobbes and Hugo Grotius replaced natural law with a bleak portrayal of human nature.
 For Hobbes, the only things that were innate were the fear of death and the drive to stay alive.
 It was fear alone that brought men together.
 Their societies imposed constraints upon them, which they accepted only to avoid the free-for-all in which every man encroaches on every other man.
 Grotius likewise believed that the law of nature consisted only of avoiding injury or death to the best of one’s abilities, and seeking those things that ease one’s life.
 Loving one’s neighbour as thyself was not part of it.

-Frances Hutcheson endorsed Shaftesbury’s view that virtue follows from a “moral sense” rather than, as Locke had suggested, from self-interest.8 Fellow-feeling and compassion, he argued, could not follow from self-interest because they expose a person to the suffering of others.
+Frances Hutcheson endorsed Shaftesbury’s view that virtue follows from a “moral sense” rather than from Lockean self-interest.8 Fellow-feeling and compassion, he argued, could not follow from self-interest because they expose a person to the suffering of others.
 They are therefore antecedent to self-interest.
 They are also antecedent to reason.
-Reason is subservient to the moral sense: it shows the path to promoting good but does not explain the impulse to do good.
+Reason is the servant of the moral sense: it shows the path to promoting good but does not explain the impulse to do good.
 The preferred path, according to Hutcheson, is the one that “procures the greatest happiness for the greatest number.”
 This principle, taken up by Jeremy Bentham, became the foundation of the utilitarian ethic.9

-David Hume also supported the idea of a moral sense.10 He argued that sympathy is the “chief source of moral distinctions,” and while not innate, is common to all men.11 The feelings of one person resonate with those of others:
+David Hume also supported the idea of a moral sense.10 He argued that sympathy is the “chief source of moral distinctions,” and while not innate, is common to all men.11 The feelings of one person resonate with the feelings of others:

 As in strings equally wound up, the motion of one communicates itself to the rest; so all of the affections readily pass from one person to another, and beget correspondent movements in every human creature.”
 12